 - Can I change my dorm room for a different HLS dorm room?

 Students are allowed to change rooms on campus for no fee or penalty.
 Please see the Room Change webpage for more details about changing your room.

 - Can I live on campus over the summer?

 We allow students who are studying for the bar to stay on campus over the summer.
 Depending on various factors, we reserve anywhere from 4 to 15 Gropius rooms for this purpose.
 Only Gropius is available for summer occupancy, so if you are currently living in North or Hastings, you will have to move into Gropius if you would like to live on campus over the summer.
-The rooms are offered for $50 a night, and students can choose how many nights they would like to stay, but all students must be moved out by August 3, 2013, at the latest.
-Students can apply for summer housing anytime on or after March 1st, by completing the Summer Housing Application.
-Rooms are given out on a first come, first serve basis based on order of application.
+The rooms are offered for $50 a night, and students can choose how many nights they would like to stay, but all students must be moved out by August 1st, at the latest.
+Students can apply for summer housing anytime on or after April 1st, by completing the Summer Housing Application.
+Rooms are given out on a first come, first serve basis based on order of received application.

 - When is move in and what information will I need when moving into the HLS dorms or apartments?

 You will get several emails from the housing coordinator prior to you move onto campus.
 Please make sure to read them all carefully.
 However, it is also recommended that you review the Move In webpage in order to properly prepare for move in.

 - When is move out and what information will I need when moving out of the HLS dorms or apartments?